danieljharvey/redux-atomic/README.md

 Nah, nothing magic is going on, making your reducer this way means we can autocreate typed action creators, thus saving you typing out loads of code that adds little value.

+### Why?

+Actions in languages like Elm and Purescript are generally described by a type such as `DoThing` that may take a parameter or two like `ChangeName('Bruce')` or `SetCursorPosition(1, 3)` - this libraries aims to provide that simplicity.

 ### How?

 Check out the [example app](https://github.com/danieljharvey/redux-atomic-example)!